-Adam Doupé is an associate in Ryan Swanson’s Litigation and Corporate Bankruptcy, Restructuring & Finance groups.
+Adam Doupé is an associate in Ryan Swanson’s Litigation and Corporate Bankruptcy, Receivership & Finance groups.
 For approximately ten years, Adam Doupé has assisted Fortune 500 companies, mid-size and small businesses, non-profit organizations, municipalities, and individuals in resolving civil litigation matters under the most challenging of circumstances.
 Skilled at all phases of the litigation process, including discovery, trials, and appeals, Adam is fully committed to protecting his clients’ interests from inception of a case through resolution.
 Adam maintains a broad general civil litigation practice focused in the following areas:

 Business and Real Estate Litigation

 Adam represents Fortune 500 companies, small business owners, investors, and landlords in various business and real estate litigation matters, including breach of contract cases, lease disputes, business tort cases, partnership disputes, trade secrets litigation, purchase and sale disputes, and unfair business practices claims.

 Real estate brokers, mortgage lending companies, and other licensed professionals have trusted Adam to defend their interests before state and federal regulatory bodies.
 Adam has successfully defended clients against regulatory investigations and disciplinary actions brought by the California Department of Real Estate, California Department of Corporations, and federal agencies.

 Banking and Creditors’ Rights